jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 30-06-2025` Tidy up CSS/Sass code.

-+ `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.
++ `COMPLETED: 07-07-2025` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.

++ `COMPLETED: 07-07-2025` BUG: Player 2 Cursor pointer missing from red ball icon after the first successful colour pot attempt.

++ `COMPLETED: 07-07-2025:` Ask for confirmation before initiating a "re-rack" (new frame)

 + `TODO:` MISS buttons do not not always fire correctly.
 Miss text triggers the action, but not the whole button.

-+ `TODO:` Ask for confirmation before initiating a "re-rack" (new frame)

-+ `TODO:` BUG: Player 2 Cursor pointer missing from red ball icon after the first successful colour pot attempt.

 + `COMPLETED: 24-06-2025` On smaller screens, the "apply" link for red balls bleeds below colour balls that also bleed the line below.
 Not ideal for clarity about which ball it is linked to.